nextflow-io/nextflow/docs/process.md

 ## array

-:::{note}
-This feature requires Nextflow version `23.05.0-edge` or later.
+:::{versionadded} 23.06.0-edge
 :::

-:::{warning}
-This feature is experimental and may change in a future release.
+:::{warning} *Experimental: may change in a future release.*
 :::

 The `array` directive allows you to submit tasks as *array jobs* for executors that support it.

 An array job is a collection of jobs with the same resource requirements and the same script (parameterized by an index).
 Array jobs incur significantly less scheduling overhead compared to individual jobs, and as a result they are preferred by HPC schedulers where possible.

-It should be specified with a given array size, as well as an executor that supports array jobs.
+The directive should be specified with a given array size, along with an executor that supports array jobs.
 For example:

 ```groovy
 process cpu_task {